The 5 Types of ICD Ambiguity That Create Late Defects (and How to Catch Them Early)

 3. The Resolution Riddle

-The ICD is clear that the unit is meters per second ($m/s$), but it leaves the data's resolution to the imagination.
+The ICD is clear that the unit is degree per second (deg/s), but it leaves the data's resolution to the imagination.

-• The Fix: By converting the ICD into a digital model on Day 1, you force a definition of the data type and its associated scaling.
-If the documentation doesn't provide the math to reach the unit, Lynapse identifies the gap before you've even written a driver.
+The Fix: By converting the ICD into a digital model on Day 1, you force a definition of the data type and its associated scaling.
+If the documentation lacks the math to reach the unit, the AI analyzes your ICD to detect ambiguities and allows engineers to manually configure unclear parts for the data interface.

 4. The Timing "TBD"